Tensionteng/GarbageClassification/README.md

 # GarbageClassification
-This project use ResNet-34 for Garbage classification with 60 classfications.
+This project use ResNet-34 for Garbage classification with 60 classfications from a team named 东门黄焖鸡.